brikchik/Other_small_programs/README.md

 Crossroads_model - visual model of a crossroads with roadlights.
 Cars drive when they are allowed to

+Simple_c_shell - basic custom shell in C.
+Available commands:

-Simple_c_shell - basic custom shell in C available commands: cd PATH          //go to a new directory PATH pwd          //current path ls [PATH]          //current dir or dir with path=PATH other commands: will be sent to system shell, returns back after running outer command
+cd PATH          //go to a new directory PATH

+pwd          //current path

+ls [PATH]          //current dir or dir with path=PATH

+other commands: will be sent to system shell, returns back after running outer command